-Installation/Upgrading to Point of Sale 6.0
+Installation/Upgrading to Point of Sale 9.0

-Instructions for installing Point of Sale 6.0 can be found in the printed QuickStart Guide that accompanied your software.
+Instructions for installing or upgrading to Point of Sale can be found in the printed QuickStart Guide that accompanied your software.
 Information about signing up for an account with the QuickBooks POS Merchant Service is included in that guide and within the Point of Sale program.
-After installing Point of Sale 6.0, you must download and install the Release 8 (or later) update to get the PCI DSS features.

-The QuickStart Guide, this guide, and a complete User's Guide are available in electronic format from the Point of Sale Help menu (viewing requires Adobe Acrobat Reader).
+The QuickStart Guide, this guide, and a complete User's Guide are available in electronic format from the Help menu within Point of Sale(viewing requires Adobe Acrobat Reader).